schoi1337/schoi1337.github.io/_posts/2025-05-28-Dockout: A Red-Team Framework for Automated Container Escape.md

 ## Development Considerations

 Key decisions during development included:
-- Each module supports both simulation and real execution paths with logging.
 - Implementing interactive confirmation prompts for all real exploits
 - Separating simulation logic to support CI-based validation
 - Using modular file structure to simplify maintenance and future extensions